parth1902/Scrape-FBref-data/README.md

 This dataframe snapshot is what you'll end up with.
 You can do stuff on it in Python, or save it onto your desktop for visualisations with Tableau or R.

 ![alt text](abc.png)

+The order of the columns is like it is on fbref - so standard stats first, then shooting, passing etc. and miscellaneous at the end.
+Check the fbref glossary for any confusion about the same.